ARE YOU STAYING LEGAL WITH CANVA? 5 WAYS TO PROTECT YOURSELF

 Q: I USE MY #CLEVERWITHCANVA AND #NICHOLETTESTYLES HASHTAGS.
 ARE THERE ANY LEGAL THINGS I NEED TO BE AWARE OF?
 21:50

 Usually, there are two parts of a hashtag - the functional part to find it # and the part that comes after that “thename/words”.

 In most cases, you just need to be aware that you can’t prevent anyone else from using your hashtag, in your case you need to reach out to Canva to hear if using their name to create a course or promote your business is okay.

 Terms and Conditions (T+C's) - Read them!

 I don't like reading them, so to simplify, I only stick to two resources.
 I get my images from Adobe and I do my design with Canva (18:28).

 I know there are tons of other places to go to find great fonts, pretty images, and more.
-But I’m lawyer, I don't like reading T+C's.
+But I’m a lawyer, I don't like reading T+C's.
 I know the T+C’s for Adobe and Canva and that keeps it simple for me.
-You have to be willing to sit down and read the terms, if you want to use or buy anything.
+You have to be willing to sit down and read the terms if you want to use or buy anything.
 Find 2-3 places you love and stick with them.

 Learn more about Tamsen’s services here and @TamsenHorton everywhere on Social Media.